Greyhound Health Issues & Care Guide

 Health Overview

-The Greyhound is generally a moderately healthy breed, but like all dogs, they are prone to certain health conditions.
-Being aware of these conditions and working with a veterinarian who knows the breed helps ensure your Greyhound lives a long, healthy life.
+Remarkably healthy for a large breed, but require a veterinarian familiar with sighthound-specific blood values and anesthesia protocols., but like all dogs, they are prone to certain conditions.
+Being aware of these and working with a knowledgeable veterinarian helps ensure your Greyhound lives a long, healthy life.

 Common Health Conditions